Hacks for A Faster Recovery After Tooth Extraction

 Rest But Keep Your Head Up

 Not just in spirit but in practice.
-It’s important not to over-exert yourself when you’ve had oral surgery for at least the first 48 to 72 hours.
-When it comes to tooth extraction, you want to avoid having your head lower than your heart.
-That means not doing things that require you to bend over or lift heavy items.
-It can cause problems like excessive bleeding.
+It’s important not to over-exert yourself during the first 24 to 72 hours after surgery.
+Keep your head elevated above your heart to help reduce swelling and bleeding—avoid bending over or lifting heavy items.
 The big tip here is that though you should be resting, you want to keep your head up.
+If you’re planning any cosmetic improvements after healing, see Top Tips to Enhance Your Smile with Cosmetic Dentistry for ideas on post-recovery aesthetics.

 So grab those extra pillows off the guest bed and a good book, or binge the latest hit show and prop yourself up and enjoy.
 Getting a tooth extracted isn’t a fun process, but you can at least enjoy the downtime if you do it right.
 Be sure to keep any instructions you’re given after your extraction and follow them as closely as possible.